rwndy/course-web-fullstack/chapter-5/part-21/README.md

 ---

-# Table Essentials
+# Entity Relations/Associations

-In relational database design, tables are representing the overview of the data.
+In relational database design, entities or tables are representing the overview of the data.

-Tables can have relations or connections between other tables.
+Tables can have relations, connections, or associations between other tables.

 The relationship between tables can be as: